cubed-dev/cubed/README.md

 ## Comparison with Dask

 Dask is a ["flexible library for parallel computing in Python"](https://docs.dask.org/en/latest/).
 It has several components: Dask Array, Dask DataFrame, Dask Bag, and Dask Delayed.
-Barry supports only distributed arrays, corresponding to Dask Array.
+Cubed supports only distributed arrays, corresponding to Dask Array.

 Dask converts high-level operations into a task graph, where tasks correspond to chunk-level operations.
-In Barry, the computational graph (or plan) is defined at the level of array operations and is decomposed into fine-grained tasks by the primitive operators for the runtime.
+In Cubed, the computational graph (or plan) is defined at the level of array operations and is decomposed into fine-grained tasks by the primitive operators for the runtime.
 Higher-level graphs are more useful for users, since they are easier to visualize and reason about.
 (Dask's newer High Level Graph abstraction is similar.)

-Dask only has a single distributed runtime, Dask Distributed, whereas Barry has the advantage of running on a variety of distributed runtimes, including more mature ones like Google Cloud Dataflow (a Beam runner).
+Dask only has a single distributed runtime, Dask Distributed, whereas Cubed has the advantage of running on a variety of distributed runtimes, including more mature ones like Google Cloud Dataflow (a Beam runner).

-The core operations and array API layers in Barry are heavily influenced by Dask Array - in both naming, as well as implementation (Barry has a dependency on Dask Array for some chunking utilities).
+The core operations and array API layers in Cubed are heavily influenced by Dask Array - in both naming, as well as implementation (Cubed has a dependency on Dask Array for some chunking utilities).

 ## Previous work